python/cpython/Doc/reference/expressions.rst

   program.

 Comparison of objects of the differing types depends on whether either of the types provide explicit support for the comparison.
-Most numberic types can be compared with one another, but comparisons of :class:`float` and :class:`Decimal` are not supported to avoid the inevitable confusion arising
+Most numeric types can be compared with one another, but comparisons of :class:`float` and :class:`Decimal` are not supported to avoid the inevitable confusion arising
 from representation issues such as ``float('1.1')`` being inexactly represented